The Best Cheap OBD2 Scanners For Sale on Amazon in 2019

 Some ODB2 scanners look like a Gameboy-sized handheld computer with a small screen.
 Others use a Bluetooth dongle that pairs with an iPhone or Android phone (and displays data in an app).

 Even the cheapest OBD2 scanners are good for basic diagnostics; some models output live data that is useful for running tests.
 Expect to pay more for a scanner that also supports SRS (air bag) or ABS (anti-lock break) trouble codes.

 An OBD2 scanner isn't magic.
 Don't buy one unless you're willing to learn how it (and your vehicle) works.
 Auto repair codes are like a foreign language; it takes time and energy to learn what they mean and what to do next.
 That said, an OBD2 scanner is a powerful and handy tool.

-Here are the best reviewed OBD2 scanners selling on Amazon for less than $50.
-Even though OBD2 scanners are universal, I suggest using Amazon's "Shop by Vehicle" feature to make sure the unit will fit your vehicle:
+Here are the best reviewed OBD2 scanners that have sold for $50 or less.
+OBD2 scanners are universal, but I still suggest using Amazon's "Shop by Vehicle" feature to make sure the unit will fit your vehicle:

 Bafx's OBD2 scanner is relatively easy to set up, according to several Amazon customers.
 The recommended-app (Torque Pro) must be purchased separately for $5 before you can use the scanner.
 An iOS-compatible scanner is available for a few dollars more than the Android model.

 Good Price: $35 | Great Price: $25

 Autel's OBD2 scanner is easy to read and understand, according to several Amazon customers who appreciated the way the scanner describes error codes.
 Some reviewers wish that the unit had a longer connection cable.